 Snake plants have prominent sword-like leaves that grow upto two feet tall.
 They are characterized by stiff, upright foliage with dark green color and white-yellow striping.

-The plants are popular for their ability to thrive in harsh conditions.
+Plants are popular for their ability to thrive in harsh conditions.
 In addition to perking your home decor, snake plants have various health benefits.

 For instance, snake plants can clear toxic pollutants, filter indoor air, and boost mental health.

-The plant turns from a dark green color to a bluish green shade with age.
+The plant turns from a dark green color to a bluish-green shade with age.
 Keep the plants away from direct sunlight for the most desirable colors on the leaves.

 The Nerve Plant is a trendy houseplant known for its distinctly colored veins.
 Its foliage is composed of olive green with the veins taking on a different hue.
 The most prized after-vein color is silvery white.